lit/lit.dev/packages/lit-dev-content/site/guide/components/shadow-dom.md

 ## Customizing the render root {#renderroot}

-Each Lit component has a **render root**—a DOM node that serves as a container for its internal DOM.
+Each Lit component has a **render root**—a DOM node that serves as a container for its component DOM.

 By default, LitElement creates an open `shadowRoot` and renders inside it, producing the following DOM structure: